tsaopy/tsaopy.github.io/docs/index.md

 # Welcome to TSAOpy

 A Python library developed to fit user defined differential equations, with the form of anharmonic oscillators, to time series data that show a roughly periodic behaviour.
+The repository is found at https://github.com/tsaopy/tsaopy.

 ## Set Up guide